Applying for Guardianship and Guardianship Disputes – Fact Sheet

 The court may appoint more than one person to guardianship, given that those applying consent to sharing their duties.

 For Guardian of property, as per s 24, where there is more than one suitable guardian, the court shall consider

-● The closeness of the relationship of the guardian to the incapable person (and of the applicant and the person if the applicant is a different person)8
+- The closeness of the relationship of the guardian to the incapable person.

 As with the guardian of the person, the court may appoint more than one person to guardianship, given that those applying are consenting.

-Additionally, there are several governing bodies which handle disputes:
+Additionally, there are several governing bodies that handle disputes:

-To learn more about guardianship disputes, you can contact one of our specialized estate lawyers.
+To learn more about guardianship disputes, you can contact one of our specialized estate Attorneys.
 You can reach our office at 905-366-0202 or contact us through our website here.